-While our workforce ratio of male/female employees is 55:45 the graphs below demonstrate that the workforce age distribution directly reflects that of our community (the graph below does now show the workforce by age of the Gwydir community).
+While our workforce ratio of male/female employees is 55:45 the graph below demonstrates that the workforce age distribution directly reflects that of our community.

 Gwydir Shire Council is the third largest employment industry in the region after farming and education, employing 5.6% of the regional workforce.